 or away for the weekend, enjoy it and don’t worry!

 What you often find when you change your eating habits for the better, is that you much prefer to eat that way anyway because that is what keeps you feeling good!
-But just have what you do fancy such as a decadent pud or a few glasses of wine without over doing it.
+And your preferences change!
+But just have what you do fancy such as a decadent pud, a few chocolates, or a few glasses of wine without over doing it.

 However, If It comes to a meal out or a special occasion and you really go for it

-and slightly lose control over the buffet or pudding section, just
+and slightly lose control over the buffet or pudding, just

 get straight back to normal the next day!